biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 ## Upload the Wasm Contract

-Now it's time to upload the `.wasm` file that you compiled in the previous steps to the Biyachain Testnet.
+Now it's time to upload the `.wasm` file that you compiled in the previous steps to the Biya Chain Testnet.
 Please note that the procedure for mainnet is different and [requires a governance proposal.](../mainnet-deployment-guide.md)

 ```bash
 # inside the "biyachain-core-staging" container, or from the contract directory if running biyachaind locally